 After having learnt the new usages listed above, you should be able to make out the meaning of these five verses on your own.

 You will remember that vignî a savê translates literally as to come to know; that is, to find out, to discover.
-Milcah (Milche in Friulian) bore children to Abraham’s brother Nahor (Nacor in Friulian): i veve dade une dissendence a so fradi Nacor (she had given offspring to his brother Nahor).
+Milcah (Milche in Friulian) bore children to Abraham’s brother Nahor (Nacor in Friulian): i veve dade une dissendence a so fradi Nacor (she had given descendants to his brother Nahor).

 The names of Nahor’s eight sons are given: Uz (Huz), Buz (Buz), Kemuel (Kemuel), Chesed (Chesed), Azo (Hazo), Pildas (Pildash), Idlaf (Jidlaph), Betuel (Bethuel).
 You read that Kemuel was the father of Aram, and that Bethuel begot Rebekah: Betuel al à vude Rebeche (Bethuel begot Rebekah, Bethuel had Rebekah).
 The past participle of vê has been expressed as vude to agree in gender with the direct object Rebeche, a female, following it.